Ba Na Hills Mountain Resort $$ - $$$

 The most awe-inspiring aspect of Ba Na Hills for me was its amazing transplantation of European architecture, much of it medieval, to the top of a 1,487-metre high Vietnamese mountain.
 For this alone it was worth a visit.
-But for most, the spectacular entrance by cable car or the Fantasy Park are the big drawcards.
+But for most, the spectacular entrance by cable car, the new Golden Bridge supported by giant hands and the Fantasy Park are the big drawcards.

 Each to their own, for Ba Na Hills has a little something for everyone from garden labyrinths to rollercoasters, and, as it’s still a work in progress, it’ll be interesting to watch how it develops.
 But fully developed or not, it’s already quite expensive, particularly if you have children in tow.